smoonen/bible/README.md

 - Yah and Yahweh throughout the OT for H3050, H3068, H3069, and related
 - exodus for G1841
 - ascension for H5930 / olah
+- palace exclusively for H1964 and H1965; and house, where applicable, for H1004